 Take a guided tour and immerse yourself in the long and fascinating history of the Traverse City State Hospital -- the 1880-era complex which is now known as The Village at Grand Traverse Commons.
 A number of guided tours are offered.

-The Guided Historic Walking Tour is offered daily and provides participants with the opportunity to learn about the construction of the asylum; the uses of various structures on the campus; the care and treatment provided to those who struggled with mental issues and called the facility home and much more.
+The Guided Historic Walking Tour is provides participants with the opportunity to learn about the construction of the asylum; the uses of various structures on the campus; the care and treatment provided to those who struggled with mental issues and called the facility home and much more.
 You'll have the chance to walk through an unrenovated historic building and enter the underground steam tunnel built in 1883.
 Guests must be at least 12 years old to take the tour and those between 12 and 18 are required to have a parent or guardian in attendance.

 Special tours for photographers are also available.